dpretet/axi-crossbar/doc/architecture.md

 individually, e.g. for address channel only and configured to any width.
 This applies for both AXI4 and AXI4-lite configuration.

+The core proposes a top level for [AXI4](../rtl/axicb_crossbar_top.sv), and a top level for [AXI4-lite](../rtl/axicb_crossbar_lite_top.sv).
+Each supports up to 4 masters and 4 slaves.
+If the user needs less than 4 agents, it can tied to 0 the input signals of an interface, and leave unconnected the outputs.

 ### Ordering rules

-The core supports outstanding requests, and so manages traffic queues.
+The core supports outstanding requests, and so manages traffic queues for each master.

 The core doesn't support ID reodering to enhance quality-of-service and so the user can be sure the read or write requests will be issued to the master interface(s)